MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-set-up-configuration-information-for-an-office-solution.md

 ---
-title: "How to: Set Up Configuration Information for an Office Solution | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.technology:
+title: "How to: Set up configuration information for an Office solution" ms.custom: "" ms.date: "02/02/2017" ms.technology: